panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 ```

 That is it.
-LTB There are other ways to refactor and import common rules to avoid repetition as well as providing custom lexers.
+LTB There are other ways to refactor and import common rules to avoid repetition as well as providing custom tokenizers.
 We will come to those later.

 ## Testing the Parser

-Create the parser:
+Let us parse info about the best solar system ever:

 ```
 import * as LTB from "ltb"

 const parser = LTB.newParser(grammar);
-const ptree = parser.parse(`{
+const payload = `{
-  "name": "Earth",
+    "name": "Milky Way",
     "age": 4600000000,
+    "star": "sun",
-  "moons": [ "luna" ]
+    "planets": [ "Mercury", "Venus", "Earth" ]
-}`);
-console.log(ptree?.debugValue);
+}`;
+const ptree = parser.parse(payload);
+console.log(ptree?.reprString);
 ```

 Resulting in: